Updated December 31, 2020

 If you know your dog has eaten grapes, you should go to a vet straight away to induce vomiting.
-If it’s at night in Adelaide, that means a trip to the emergency vet.
+If it’s at night, that means a trip to the emergency vet.
 They should be able to remove the majority and provide activated charcoal to mop up any that slipped through.

 After 2 hours have passed, most of the grapes will have left the stomach.
-However, sultanas and raisins seem to leave the stomach more slowly so I would still be inducing vomiting for up to 8 hours.
+However, grapes, sultanas and raisins seem to leave the stomach slowly so I would still be inducing vomiting for up to 24 hours.

-What if you miss the chance as I did with Loki?
-It’s clear that the earlier we start treatment, the better their chances.
-Therefore, I took him in the next day for a blood test to check for kidney damage.
-In his case, the results were clear.
-Phew!
+If you miss the chance, the earlier we start treatment, the better their chances.
+Therefore, visit your vet for a blood test to check for kidney damage.
+A normal result in a grape-exposed dog is shown here.